 A loose tooth after a dental injury is a serious emergency.
 Without proper care, the nerves supporting your tooth may die, or the tooth may fall out of your mouth entirely.
 You need to call our team immediately for a same-day appointment.

-Once you’ve scheduled your appointment, avoid touching the loose tooth with your tongue or fingers.
+Once you've scheduled your appointment, avoid touching the loose tooth with your tongue or fingers to help mitigate tooth pain.
 The less you move it around, the better.
-Once you get to our office, your dentist will splint and stabilize the tooth by attaching it to the adjacent teeth.
+Once you get to our office, your emergency dentist in Redwood City, CA will splint and stabilize the tooth by attaching it to the adjacent teeth.
 This allows it to heal and re-attach to your gums.